Mac McGuire

 Dr. Brendan "Mac" McGuire is a fictional character from the BBC soap opera Doctors, portrayed by Christopher Timothy.
 Series creator Mal Young introduced Mac as one of the nine original regular characters on the soap.
-He works as a general practitioner and surgery partner at the fictional Riverside Medical Centre and is shown to be an old-fashioned, headstrong and respected doctor who is unafraid to speak his thoughts.
+He works as a general practitioner and surgery partner at the fictional Riverside Medical Centre and is depicted as an old-fashioned, headstrong and respected doctor who is unafraid to speak his thoughts.
 Timothy remained in the role until 2006.

 Timothy's tenure saw many of Doctors storylines revolve around Mac and his professional and personal life.
 These included his rocky marriage with Kate McGuire (Maggie Cronin), who eventually cheats on him, becoming an alcoholic after the birth of his son and recommencing his romance with Julia Parsons (Diane Keen).
 When Timothy decided to leave Doctors after six years, an affair was implemented between himself and Kate, which sees Julia end their relationship and Mac move to Ireland with Kate.
 In 2024, Timothy reprised his role as Mac after it was announced that Doctors was to cease production that year.
 He appeared in two episodes as part of a storyline that sees Mac suffering from dementia.
 Mac was described as "very successful" by The British Theatre Guide, while Timothy received four nominations for the British Soap Award for Best Actor for his portrayal of the role.